-Ava Majlesi is the Associate Director of the Rutgers Institute for Secure Communities (RISC), the Center for Critical Intelligence Studies (CCIS), and the Miller Center for Community Protection and Resilience (CPR).
+Ava Majlesi is the Associate Director of the Rutgers Institute for Secure Communities (RISC), Director of the Center for Critical Intelligence Studies (CCIS), and Associate Director of the Miller Center for Community Protection and Resilience (CPR).
 She also serves as Program Director for the Rutgers Intelligence Community Center for Academic Excellence (IC CAE), a designation and grant award the University received in January 2015, and Program Director for the minor in Critical Intelligence Studies through the Political Science Department at the Rutgers School of Arts and Sciences.

 Ms. Majlesi has had a long and successful career at Rutgers University, both as a student and as an administrator.
 After graduating summa cum laude from Rutgers College, Majlesi was admitted to Rutgers Law School, where she served as co-editor-in-chief of the Women's Rights Law Reporter.
 After receiving her law degree, Majlesi joined the Institute on Education Law and Policy as a research associate, conducting research and analysis of school districts under mayoral control within U.S. cities, and creating a curriculum to educate school principals on New Jersey education law.